 How can I connect with other LGBQ teens?

 - You could join a coming out support group or find someone to talk to about your identity.

 - You might want to join or start a GSA (Gay Straight Alliance) group at your school, or if you are at university, check out what groups or resources are available for LGBTQ students at your campus.

 - You could also connect to others through online resources such as blogs or websites.

-- For more on support resources for LGQB teens, check out Supports for LGBTQ Youth.
+- For more on support resources for LGQB teens, check out Sexuality and Gender Resources for Youth.